 1 Corinthians 15:3-8

 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures, and that He appeared to Cephas, then to the twelve.
 After that He appeared to more than five hundred brethren at one time, most of whom remain until now, but some have fallen asleep; then He appeared to James, then to all the apostles; and last of all, as to one untimely born, He appeared to me also.
+The Gospels were written as eyewitness accounts within the long and rich evidential tradition of the early Christian community.
+Click To Tweet

 The Gospels were written as eyewitness accounts within the long and rich evidential tradition of the early Christian community.
 The early Church placed a high value on the evidence provided by Jesus and the authority of the apostles as eyewitnesses.
 The Gospels were accepted and affirmed due largely to their status as eyewitness accounts.
 This authority was inherent to the Gospels, commissioned by Jesus, affirmed by the Gospel authors, confirmed by the first believers, foundational to the growth of the Church and used to validate the New Testament canon.